 Click here for: Lightning Talks Template

 You can practice with a timer!
 There’s an app for that.

-You can find the original version of the Jefferson Center blog post at www.jefferson-center.org/red-wing-summary/.
+You can find the original version of this on Kitchen Table Democracy’s site at www.kitchentable.org/annual-conference.